What is a Letter of Credit?

 Also Read: What is Bill Discounting?
 Find its process and benefits

-Below stated are the documents required to obtain a Letter of Credit:
+Below stated are the documents required to apply for a Letter of Credit:

 - Bill of Exchange